-Capillary barriers are becoming an established technology to control water flow in unsaturated soils.
-A capillary barrier develops when an unsaturated fine-grained soil layer is underlain by another unsaturated porous material with relatively large-sized pores, such as a coarse-grained soil layer (e.g. sand or gravel), or a porous geosynthetic (e.g. a nonwoven geotextile).
-This phenomenon was first observed by Kisch (1959) and subsequently in layered soil profiles in geotechnical applications (Rasmusson and Eriksson 1987; Nicholson et al. 1989; Barbour 1990; Shackelford et al. 1994; Yanful 1993; Woyshner and Yanful 1995).
-The capillary break effect that develops in systems involving geosynthetics (e.g. geosynthetic drainage layers, GDLs) has been evaluated only more recently.

-The main impact of the capillary break effect on an unsaturated soil-GDL system is that a measurable amount of water will not flow from the soil into the underlying GDL until a critical condition is reached (Stormont 1995; Bouazza et al. 2006a).
+A capillary barrier develops when an unsaturated fine-grained soil layer is underlain by another unsaturated porous material with relatively large-sized pores, such as a coarse-grained soil layer (e.g. sand, gravel), or a porous geosynthetic (e.g. a nonwoven geotextile).
+This phenomenon was initially observed in geotechnical and geoenvironmental applications involving earthen materials (Rasmusson and Eriksson 1987; Nicholson et al. 1989; Barbour 1990; Shackelford et al. 1994; Yanful 1993; Woyshner and Yanful 1995).
+The capillary break effect that develops in systems involving geosynthetics [e.g., geosynthetic drainage layers (GDLs)] has been evaluated only more recently.
+The main impact of the capillary break effect on an unsaturated soil-GDL system is that a measurable amount of water will not flow from the soil into the underlying GDL until reaching a critical condition (Stormont 1995; Bouazza et al. 2006a).
 Because of this, the capillary break effect has been observed to increase the water storage capacity of soils beyond the level that would normally drain under gravity (Stormont and Morris 1998; Khire et al. 2000).

 Key to the understanding of capillary barriers is the assessment of water flow and storage in porous geomaterials (e.g. soils, geosynthetics) under unsaturated conditions.
 As a geomaterial desaturates, its hydraulic conductivity does not remain constant but, instead, drops significantly with decreasing degrees of saturation.
-The hydraulic conductivity of unsaturated geomaterials with

-&lt;sup>1 Fluor Centennial Associate Professor, The University of Texas at Austin, Civil Engineering Department-GEO, 1 University Station C1792 Austin, TX 78712-0280, USA, Telephone: +1 512 232 3595, Telefax: +1 512 471 6548, E-mail: zornberg@mail.utexas.edu relatively large pores (e.g. gravel, geotextiles) decreases faster than that of fine-grained soils.
+The hydraulic conductivity of unsaturated geomaterials with relatively large pores (e.g. gravel, geotextiles) decreases faster than that of fine-grained soils.
 This characteristic leads to the counterintuitive situation in which the hydraulic conductivity of unsaturated gravel or geotextiles can be significantly smaller than that of fine-grained soils (e.g. orders of magnitude smaller than the saturated hydraulic conductivity of the bentonite component of GCLs).